 The more practice you get writing responses to different IELTS essay questions, the more comfortable you will feel with various topics.
 Be careful not to memorize sample essays.
 I have seen many candidates make this mistake.
 Even if you get the same or similar topic in the test, the focus of the question will be different and therefore the answer will have to specifically address the question.

 IELTS examiners know how to spot memorized essays and they will give zero no matter how well written it is.
 It’s also important to practice handwriting 250 words in timed conditions.
-Your handwriting must the neat and legible.
+Your handwriting must be neat and legible.
 So, if you don’t feel comfortable with writing by hand, then this is a skill you definitely need to practice!

 Tip #4 Practice your speaking

 The same goes with speaking.
 Practice as many samples speaking tests with a friend.
 Become comfortable speaking about yourself and your experiences.
 You can have some general answers pre-prepared related to your basic information related to the first part of the test, but this should come out as spontaneous and natural.

 Also, remember to avoid memorizing presentations for part 2.
 The examiner will know if you are repeating memorized answers.
 Remember, you are speaking about yourself, your experiences and your opinion.
 So try to do this on a daily basis before the exam.
 Even if it means speaking to yourself!